appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 ❌ Invalid URL: doesn't point to the index file: `https://www.jsdelivr.com/package/npm/datejs`

-Appsmith also does not support libraries
+Appsmith also does not support libraries that:

-- Libraries that manipulate the DOM
+- manipulate the DOM
-- Libraries that reply on making XHR requests
+- rely on XHR requests
-- Libraries that try to invoke or access certain browser methods
+- invoke or require access to certain browser methods such as:
-  - setInterval
+  - `setInterval`
-  - clearInterval
+  - `clearInterval`
-  - localStorage
+  - `localStorage`
-  - setImmediate
+  - `setImmediate`
-  - navigator
+  - `navigator`

 ### Accessing installed libraries